The Comparison Olympics

 Ultimately, every crossroads offers an opportunity to learn more about yourself and your priorities.
 Trust that even under pressure, you have the tools to navigate decisions with grace and intentionality.
 When you align your choices with who you truly are, the path forward will become clearer—one thoughtful step at a time.

-I am an experienced medical doctor (MBChB, MRCGP, NLP master pract cert, Transformational Life Coach dip, Counselling cert, Med Hyp Dip and EAGALA cert) with a special interest in stress management.
-I may have an impressive number of letters after my name, and I may have more than three decades of professional experience, but what qualifies me to excel at what I do is my intuitive understanding of my clients’ difficulties and my extensive personal experience of managing major life changes using strategies I developed over many years.
+“I am an experienced medical doctor – MBChB, MRCGP, NLP master pract cert, Transformational Life Coach (dip.)
+Life Story Coach (cert.)
+Counselling (cert.)
+Med Hypnotherapy (dip.) and EAGALA (cert.)
+I may have an impressive number of letters after my name, and more than three decades of professional experience, but what qualifies me to excel at what I do is my intuitive understanding of my clients’ difficulties and my extensive personal experience of managing major life changes using strategies I developed over many years” Dr M Montagu – iNFINITE iMPACT

 Imagine having a survival toolkit ready next time you’re hit by a life-shattering transition.
-When you subscribe to my Savoir Vivre Vignettes newsletter, you get FREE access to my How to Survive a Life Quake 7-part online course (valued at €79).
-This isn’t just another online course; it’s a heartfelt made-with-love guide packed with tools to help you face and thrive through life’s transitions with resilience.
-I’d love for you to join our community!
+My How to Survive a Life Quake 7-part online course isn’t just another hybrid course – with or without coaching – it’s a heartfelt made-with-love guide packed with tools to help you survive and even thrive through life’s toughest transitions, with resilience.

 Rewrite Your Life: How Storytelling Can Make Your Life More Meaningful